snijderlab/annotator/documentation/main.typ

     image("../backend/icons/annotator_icon_export.svg"),
     [= Annotator

-    A simple tool to help you manually discover the depths of your spectra, one spectrum at a time.
-Once your rawfiles are loaded you can select a scan and add you annotation with full control over theoretical fragment generation.
-The interactive spectrum will help you discover what the spectrum means, with full control to export gorgeous images.
+    A simple tool to help you manually discover the depths of your (complex) spectra, one spectrum at a time.
+Load your rawfiles, select a spectrum and add you annotation with full control over theoretical fragments.
+Use the interactive spectrum to discover what your spectrum means and to export gorgeous images.

     GitHub: #link(crate.package.repository)[#crate.package.repository] \
     License: #crate.package.license \